-“We’re on time to be complete in Fall 2020,” says Kym Graves, the project information officer for the Selmon Extension.
+“We’re on time to be complete in Fall 2020,” said Kym Graves, the project information officer for the Selmon Extension, in 2019.
 “We’ve already set segments.
 We set our first segment back in February.
 There are already 25 up now.
 The bridge deck is taking shape as we speak.”

 In total, the extension will be made up of 744 separate pre-cast roadway sections, each weighing 72 tons.